 Tips to plan your trip to Minjerribah (Stradbroke Island)

 If you don’t want to organise anything, you can book online a day tour from Brisbane*.

 I like staying overnight and spend a full weekend on Straddie.
 I usually choose to camp: it’s fun and cheap.
 But you can also upgrade: there are glamping options available or cabins with beach views.

 If you don’t like camping, I recommend staying near Point Lookout.
 There are many accommodation options available.
 I once rented an apartment for three couples at Whale Watch Resort* and we had a lovely stay.

 For budget accommodation, check out Manta Lodge*.
 It’s super close to the beach and they also host the dive shop.

-Stradbroke Island is only 45min from Cleveland, a suburb in the South of Brisbane where a boat can take you to Stradbroke in 45min.
-From Brisbane CBD, you need to allow about 2 hours to reach Stradbroke Island.
+It takes 45 minutes to go by boat to Minjerribah from Cleveland, a suburb in the south of Brisbane.
+From Brisbane CBD, you need to allow about two hours to reach Stradbroke Island.

 You can board with a car or go as a walk-in passenger.
-There are buses on Stradbroke that are conveniently connected to the ferry timetable.
-The island is quite big, so a car is the best option if you lack time.
+The buses on the island are conveniently aligned with the ferry timetable.
+The island is quite big, so a car is the best option to visit Minjerribah if you lack time.
 If you go there for diving, the Manta Lodge* will organise transport for you.

 Did you like this article about visiting Minjerribah (Stradbroke Island)?
 Add it to your Pinterest board: